 Yes.
 The following files of the trail are available for download:

 - GPX file for GPS units.

 Visit Data.SA Recreation Trails page to download GPX, ESRI, KML, KMZ files.

 Is drinking water available along the trail?

-No. Ensure you have enough water for each day.
+No, water is only available at each campground.
+Ensure you have enough water for each day.
 We suggest a minimum of 3 litres per person per day.

 Is there mobile phone reception on the trail?